Always observed the third Saturday of October

 - 80 percent of Hallmark's Sweetest Day cards have a “love” or “romance” theme.

 - Hallmark first made Sweetest Day cards in the mid-1960s.

-- Cards are available for family members as well as boyfriend, girlfriend and love relationships such as new love and love shared over the years.
-Many cards express appreciation and gratitude for meaningful relationships.
+- Cards are available for family members and love relationships.
+Many cards express appreciation and gratitude for special people and sweethearts.

-- Hallmark offers a variety of gifts appropriate for Sweetest Day, including photo frames, Hallmark Gift Books and Hallmark Confections chocolates, as well as many gift wrap options.
+- Hallmark offers a variety of gifts appropriate for Sweetest Day, including photo frames, Hallmark Gift Books and Crafters & Co. chocolates, as well as gift wrap options.

-- Hallmark.com also provides a selection of e-cards and paper cards that may be personalized with photos and messages online and mailed directly to the recipient.
+- Hallmark Ink & Main Press offers a selection of Sweetest Day paper cards that can be personalized with photos and messages online and mailed directly to the recipient.

 Sweetest Day is an original American holiday not based on any group's religious tradition.
 It's simply a reminder that a thoughtful word, deed or small gift enriches the life of the recipient as well as the person giving it.